 Morgan State University investigates report of active shooter on or near school campus

-BALTIMORE -- Morgan State University is responding to an active shooter who fired shots at multiple people near or on campus, according to authorities.
+BALTIMORE -- A shooter on the campus of Morgan State University began shooting at multiple people on Tuesday night, according to authorities.

-The Baltimore Police Department announced on Tuesday evening that its officers are responding to a report of an active shooter in the 1700 block of Argonne Drive, which is near the university premises.
+In the minutes following the shooting, the Baltimore Police Department announced that its officers were responding to the 1700 block of Argonne Drive, which is near the university premises.

-Everyone was asked to shelter in place and avoid the area, police said in a social media post.
+Officers asked everyone to shelter in place and avoid the area.
+WJZ obtained video footage of them checking the dorm rooms.

-Baltimore Police confirmed to CBS News that multiple people have been injured.
+Baltimore Police confirmed to CBS News that multiple people had been injured by the gunfire.

-Baltimore Police spokesman Vernon Davis confirmed to WJZ's media partner The Baltimore Banner that at least four people were injured.
+Baltimore Police spokesman Vernon Davis confirmed to WJZ's media partner The Baltimore Banner that at least four people had been shot.
 The conditions of the gunshot victims were not immediately known, according to the Baltimore Banner.

 The local office of the Bureau of Alcohol, Tobacco, Firearms and Explosives is assisting the Baltimore Police Department at the scene of an active shooter situation in the 1700 block of Argonne Drive.